Radio control: History

 The idea of controlling unmanned vehicles (for the most part in an attempt to improve the accuracy of torpedoes for military purposes) predates the invention of radio.
 The latter half of the 1800s saw development of many such devices, connected to an operator by wires, including the first practical application invented by German engineer Werner von Siemens in 1870.

 Getting rid of the wires via using a new wireless technology, radio, appeared in the late 1890s.
-In 1897 British engineer Ernest Wilson and C. J. Evans patented a radio controlled torpedo or demonstrated remote radio control boats on the Thames river (accounts of what they did vary).
-At an 1898 exhibition at Madison Square Garden, Nikola Tesla demonstrated a small unmanned boat that used a coherer based radio control.
-With an eye towards selling the idea to the US government as a torpedo, Tesla's 1898 patent included a clockwork frequency changer so an enemy couldn't take control of the device.
+In 1897 British engineer Ernest Wilson and C. J. Evans patented a radio-controlled torpedo or demonstrated radio-controlled boats on the Thames river (accounts of what they did vary).
+At an 1898 exhibition at Madison Square Garden, Nikola Tesla demonstrated a small boat that used a coherer-based radio control.
+With an eye towards selling the idea to the US government as a torpedo, Tesla's 1898 patent included a clockwork frequency changer so an enemy could not take control of the device.

-In 1903, the Spanish engineer Leonardo Torres y Quevedo introduced a radio based control system called the "Telekino" at the Paris Academy of Science.
-In the same year, he obtained a patent in France, Spain, Great Britain, and the United States.
-It was intended as a way of testing a dirigible of his own design without risking human lives.
-To avoid the expense of conceivably crashing his airship prototype he built his demonstration device into a boat.
-Unlike the previous systems, which carried out actions of the 'on/off' type, Torres device was able to memorize the signals received to execute the operations on its own and could carry out to 19 different orders.
-In 1906, in the presence of an audience which included the King of Spain, Torres demonstrated the invention in the Port of Bilbao, guiding a boat from the shore with people on board.
-Later, he would try to apply the Telekino to projectiles and torpedoes but had to abandon the project for lack of financing.
+In 1903, the Spanish engineer Leonardo Torres Quevedo introduced a radio based control system called the "Telekino" at the Paris Academy of Sciences.
+In the same year, he applied for several patents in other countries.
+It was intended as a way of testing Astra-Torres airship, a dirigible of his own design, without risking human lives.
+Unlike the previous mechanisms, which carried out actions of the 'on/off' type, Torres established a system for controlling any mechanical or electrical device with different states of operation.
+This method required a transmitter capable of sending a family of different code words by means of a binary telegraph key signal, and a receiver, which was able to set up a different state of operation in the device being used, depending on the code word.
+It was able to select different positions for the steering engine and different velocities for the propelling engine independently, and also to act over other mechanisms such an electric light, for switching it, and a flag, for raising or dropping it, at the same time, and so up to 19 different actions.
+In 1904, Torres chose to carry out the first test on a three-wheeled land vehicle with a range of 20 to 30 meters.
+In 1906, in the presence of an audience which included King Alfonso XIII of Spain, Torres demonstrated the invention in the Port of Bilbao, guiding the electrically powered launch Vizcaya from the shore with people on board, which was controlled at a distance over 2 km.

 In 1904, Bat, a Windermere steam launch, was controlled using experimental radio control by its inventor, [Jack Kitchen].
-In 1909 the French inventor Gabet demonstrated what he called his "Torpille Radio-Automatique", a radio-controlled torpedo.
+In 1909 French inventor [Gabet] demonstrated what he called his "Torpille Radio-Automatique", a radio-controlled torpedo.